Action-Sufficient Goal Representations: Motivation

-Hierarchical methods for GCRL typically utilize a latent goal encoder from the value function to handle high-dimensional goal spaces \cite{(HIQL)Park2023}.
-This practice assumes that representations optimized for \textbf{predicting values} are sufficient for \textbf{action prediction} \cite{(DualGoal)Park2025}.
+The value-based representation $\phi_V$ described above implicitly assumes that features optimized for \textbf{predicting values} are sufficient for \textbf{action prediction} \cite{(HIQL)Park2023, (DualGoal)Park2025}.
 In this section, we investigate this assumption through an experiment inspired by \citet{(OTA)Ahn2025}, designed to isolate the controllability of the low-level policy.

-\textbf{Oracle Subgoal Evaluation.} \ To isolate low-level controllability from high-level planning errors, we replace predicted subgoals with oracle planner provided in OGBench \cite{(OGBench)Park2025}.
-Specifically, given an optimal trajectory $\tau^\star$, the policy conditions on the exact oracle subgoal $s_{t+k}$.
-In this setting, we compare the original HIQL \textbf{value-based goal representation} $\phi_V(s, g)$ learned via optimizing the value objective against the \textbf{actor-based goal representation} $\phi_A(s, g)$, which is learned via optimizing the AWR loss (\ref{app:low_actor_loss}) with the low-level policy $\pi^{\ell}(a_t|s_t,\phi_{A}(s_t,g))$ \footnote{To make the learned representation be generalizable across various goals, we use $g$ instead of using $s_{t+k}$.}.
-Note that all the low-level policies using either $\phi_{V}$ or $\phi_{A}$ are trained with original goal $g$, not with the short-horizon subgoal $s_{t+k}$.
-After training the policy, we give the oracle subgoal $s_{t+k}$ from the optimal trajectory $\tau^{\star}$ to the low-level policy.
+\textbf{Oracle subgoal evaluation.} To isolate low-level controllability from high-level planning errors, we replace predicted subgoals with the oracle planner provided by OGBench \cite{(OGBench)Park2025}.
+Specifically, given an optimal trajectory $\tau^\star = (s_0, s_1, \cdots, s_T)$, the policy at state $s_t$ conditions on the exact oracle subgoal $s_{t+k}$.
+In this setting, we train low-level policies using two different goal represetations: the original HIQL \textbf{value-based goal representation} $\phi_V(s, g)$ learned by optimizing the value objective against the \textbf{actor-based goal representation} $\phi_A(s, g)$, which is learned jointly with the low-level policy $\pi^{\ell}(a_t|s_t,\phi_{A}(s_t,g))$ via optimizing the AWR loss in Eq.~\eqref{eq:awr}.
+Note that both low-level policies are trained to reach the original goal $g$ rather than the subgoal $s_{t+k}$, encouraging the representation to generalize across the goal space.
+Since the subgoal and the final goal lie in the same space ($\mathcal{G} = \mathcal{S}$), the low-level policy can be directly conditioned on the oracle subgoal $s_{t+k}$ from the optimal trajectory $\tau^{\star}$ during evaluation.

-\textbf{The Discrepancy between Value and Control.} \ We measure the goal success rates of the low-level policy conditioned on these oracle subgoal representations.
+\textbf{The discrepancy between value and control.} Under this evaluation protocol, we measure the goal success rates of both low-level policies across the OGBench \texttt{cube} tasks.
 As shown in Figure~\ref{fig:motivation}(a), the policy using $\phi_A$ significantly outperforms the policy using $\phi_V$, despite both receiving perfect subgoal information from the oracle.
 This performance gap indicates that $\phi_V$ can fail to capture information necessary for action prediction.